edgelesssys/docs.edgeless.systems/marblerun/content/features/auto-injection.md

 ## The Marbletype label

-In Marblerun, marbles (i.e, secure enclaves) are defined in the [manifest](content/workflows/define-manifest.md).
+In MarbleRun, marbles (i.e, secure enclaves) are defined in the [manifest](content/workflows/define-manifest.md).
 You need to reference marbles in your Kubernetes resource description as follows using the `marblerun/marbletype` label:

 ```javascript
 {